Children love to play with puppets and there are many educational reasons to play with them.

 Now the show can begin!

-Tell your child about the puppet Pinocchio.
+Tell your kids about the puppet Pinocchio.
 In the Disney version of this lovely fairytale, there are some delightful songs to sing along to.

 Make up a Pinocchio show and enjoy handling a string puppet.
 Who knows – maybe your puppet can come to life too!